zinnschlag/openmw/README_Mac.md

         $ brew install boost

-Installation via MacPorts is also possible
+Installation via MacPorts is also possible:

-        $ port install boost --no_static
+        $ sudo port install boost -no_static

 ## Ogre
 Download [Ogre][] SDK (tested with 1.7.3), unpack it somewhere and move